agency-ai-solutions/n8n-nodes-agencii/README.md

 **Parameters:**

-- **Prompt** (required): The message or task to send to your agency
+- **Message** (required): The message or task to send to your agency
-- **Chat ID** (optional): Session identifier to continue an existing conversation.
+- **Session ID** (optional): Identifier to continue an existing conversation.
 If not provided, a new session is created automatically.

 Note: Model selection, temperature, max tokens, tools, and agent behavior are configured on the Agencii.ai platform (see [Agency Swarm Overview](https://agency-swarm.ai/welcome/overview)).